ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

    * `kubectl scale` changes the number of pods in a replica set.
    `kubectl scale -h` shows the options of the command.
    For example, scale the replica set `catalog`.
-   * `kubectl get deployments` shows how many pods are in running in each deployment.
+   * `kubectl get deployments` shows how many pods are running in each deployment.